RheaNaveen/Airbnb1_TableauDashboard/README.md

 ## Learning Note

-This project was created as part of my learning journey in data analytics while exploring Tableau’s dashboarding and visualization features.
+This project was created as part of my learning journey in data analytics while exploring Tableau’s dashboarding and .
 It focuses on understanding how to structure dashboards, apply consistent design choices, and use visualizations to communicate insights from real-world datasets.